Parenting through Divorce

 - A third of parents engaged a solicitor or legal professional and the vast majority of them reported that doing so was an effective method in helping to get them the advice they needed.

-Family Solicitor Karen Kenyon, who has a wealth of experience helping families says divorce is a difficult time for parents, but can obviously hit children even harder:
+Family Solicitor Lucinda McWatt, who has a wealth of experience helping families says divorce is a difficult time for parents, but can obviously hit children even harder:

 “Family break up is often a fraught and difficult time for parents, and it can be even harder for children and now sadly as always in January those parents who have postponed their split for the sake of that one last Christmas together start to think about divorce proceeding.”

 “As a firm we got involved in Good Divorce Week at the end of last year enabling clients to access a Parenting Through Separation guide and would advise anyone considering separation this new year to read it through and then come and have a friendly no obligation chat with me or one of the team and we can work together to put the best interests of your children first.”

 How can we help